 Transition to the 2020 standards

-While the first 6-month extension was due to Covid-19, a second 6-month extension follows the recent EA evaluation.
-The new transition date - the date by when your procedures need to be in line with the requirements of the 2020 standards - is 14 August 2022.
+While the first 6-month extension was due to Covid-19, the second 6-month extension followed an EA evaluation.
+The transition date - the date by when your procedures need to be in line with the requirements of the 2020 standards - is 14 August 2022.

-This extension gives certified entities and certification and accreditation bodies an additional six months to align their procedures with the requirements in the 2020 versions of these three vital standards.
-The aim of the extension is to give our stakeholders more flexibility in when they move to the 2020 standards, as we understand the current situation is very difficult for many companies around the world.
+This extension gave certified entities and certification and accreditation bodies an additional six months to align their procedures with the requirements in the 2020 versions of these three vital standards.
+The aim of the extension was to give our stakeholders more flexibility in when they move to the 2020 standards, as we understand the situation is very difficult for many companies around the world.